kba/anno-frontend/README.md

    and on whose `eventBus` listeners can be added `$on` and which can emit events with `$emit`
 #### Options
-- `el`: Element to hold the annotation sidebar/modal
+- `container`: Container element to hold the annotation sidebar/modal
 - `language`: Language for l10n.
 Currently: `en`/`eng` or `de`/`deu` (Default)
 - `targetSource`: The target of the annotation.
 Defaults to `window.location.href`
 - `targetImage`: The image if any, to annotate on this page